diwyanshuprasad19/janitri/README.md

 + Django Rest Framework

 ### Additional Python Modules Required::
-1)-Django
++ Django
-2)-Django Rest Framework
++ Django Rest Framework

 ### Goal:Create Endpoint
-1)- User Registration and Login : For registration and login you can consider email and password validation, no need to use any authentication or authorization protocols, just match the email and password.
++  User Registration and Login : For registration and login you can consider email and password validation, no need to use any authentication or authorization protocols, just match the email and password.
-2)- Manage Patients : Endpoint to add a patient, and to retrieve patient details.
++  Manage Patients : Endpoint to add a patient, and to retrieve patient details.
-3)- Heart rate details : Endpoint to record and retrieve heart rate data for patients.
++  Heart rate details : Endpoint to record and retrieve heart rate data for patients.

 ## Prerequisite